Player-coach

-A player-coach (also playing coach, captain-coach, or player-manager) is a member of a sports team who simultaneously holds both playing and coaching duties.
-A player-coach may be a head coach or an assistant coach.
-They may make changes to the squad and also play on the team.
+A player–coach (also playing coach, captain–coach, or player–manager) is a member of a sports team who simultaneously holds both playing and coaching duties.
+Player–coaches may be head coaches or assistant coaches, and they may make changes to the squad and also play on the team.

 Very few current major professional sports teams have head coaches who are also players, though it is common for senior players to take a role in managing more junior athletes.
-Historically, when professional sports had less money to pay players and coaches or managers, player-coaches were more common.
-Likewise, where player-coaches exist today, they are more common at, but not exclusive to, the lower levels where money is less available.
+Historically, when professional sports had less money to pay players and coaches or managers, player–coaches were more common.
+Likewise, where player–coaches exist today, they are more common at, but not exclusive to, the lower levels where money is less available.

-Player-coaches in basketball
+Player–coaches in basketball

-The player-coach was, for many decades, a long-time fixture in professional basketball.
-Many notable coaches in the NBA served as player-coaches, including Bill Russell and Lenny Wilkens.
-This was especially true up through the 1970s, when the league was not as financially successful as it is today, and player-coaches were often used to save money.
+The player–coach was, for many decades, a long-time fixture in professional basketball.
+Many notable coaches in the NBA served as player–coaches, including Bill Russell and Lenny Wilkens.
+This was especially true up through the 1970s, when the league was not as financially successful as it is today, and player–coaches were often used to save money.
 The practice fell out of favor in the 1980s (though Mike Dunleavy Sr., while an assistant coach with the Milwaukee Bucks, once came out of retirement and played several games when a rash of injuries decimated the team).
-Today, the collective bargaining agreement between the NBA and the players' union prohibits the use of player-coaches, in order to avoid circumventing the league's salary cap, as coaches' salaries are not counted under the cap.
+Today, the collective bargaining agreement between the NBA and the players' union prohibits the use of player–coaches, in order to avoid circumventing the league's salary cap, as coaches' salaries are not counted under the cap.
 Therefore, if a player is to serve as a coach, he would have to receive commission from his contract as a player.
 The player, then, is not technically an official coach of his team but instead simply a coach in name.
 One example of a player in recent years who was groomed for eventual official coaching duties using this practice was Avery Johnson.
+The last player to serve as an official assistant coach was Tree Rollins for the Orlando Magic during the 1994–1995 season, and the last player to serve as head coach was Dave Cowens for the Boston Celtics during the 1978–1979 season.